asreview/asreview/docker/README.md

 folder), the -v flag can be used in the following way.
 Adjust `path-to-your-folder` to your local folder.
 When a project folder is specified, ASReview LAB will store and load all its projects from this folder.
+Note that multiple containers can access the same folder, making switching between versions even easier than before.

 ```
 docker create --name asreview-lab -p 5000:5000 -v path-to-your-folder:/project_folder asreview/asreview